Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/world/mist.rst

    Mist example.

-In this example (`blend-file <https://wiki.blender.org/wiki/File:25-Manual-World-Mist-Example1.blend>`__) the :menuselection:`Mist --> Height` options has been limited to create smoke covering the floor.
+In this example (`blend-file <https://wiki.blender.org/wiki/File:25-Manual-World-Mist-Example1.blend>`__) the :menuselection:`Mist --> Height` option has been limited to create smoke covering the floor.